Drinking Water PFAS Testing Results Data

 What’s Here

-The dashboard shows data from PFAS water testing that is required under a 2021 state rule.
-Public water systems must test all active, permanent and seasonal sources of their water supply.
+The dashboard shows data from PFAS water testing that is required under the 2021 state rule.
+Public water systems must test all active, permanent, and seasonal sources of their water supply.
 An example of a source is a river or a lake.
-Sources could also be water that flows underground into something called an “aquifer.”
+A source could also be groundwater well that taps into water that flows or pools underground.

-Water is tested after all water treatments are completed (such as disinfection) and before the source water is distributed to water customers.
+Water is tested after all water treatments (like disinfection) are completed and before the water is distributed to water customers.
 The dashboard includes results from each source tested within a water system.

-A PFAS detection at a single source doesn’t necessarily mean these levels occur across the water system or at nearby homes.
+A PFAS detection at a single water source doesn’t necessarily mean these levels are present everywhere in the water system or at nearby homes.
 If you are concerned about PFAS levels at your home, please call your water system.
+Your water system’s contact information is on your water bill, or you can look it up on the internet.

 Water systems must use EPA test method 537.1 (18 PFAS analytes) or EPA test method 533 (24 PFAS analytes).
 Results for all PFAS chemicals from the tests are included in this dashboard.

-Test results are shown as a map or in the table.
-Click on each dot to see more information about the water system and source.
-The dashboard also has PFAS testing statistics for commonly asked questions.
+Test results are shown in a map and in the table.
+Click on each dot in the map to see more information about the water system and source.
+Use the filter options on the left side of the table to see detailed PFAS results from specific water systems or sources.
+The dashboard also has a summary tab with PFAS testing statistics for commonly asked questions.

 The map can be used to:

-In the future, we will also include water testing data from military testing and other local testing of PFAS in drinking water.
+In the future, we will also include water testing data from military testing and other local PFAS testing in drinking water.

 How to Reduce Exposure to PFAS in Drinking Water

-Taking action to reduce exposure is especially important for pregnant and breastfeeding people, infants, and young children.
-These groups may be especially sensitive to harmful effects of PFAS and drink more water per pound of body weight than most people.
+Taking action to lower your exposure is especially important for pregnant and breastfeeding people, infants, and children younger than 6.
+These groups may be especially sensitive to harmful effects of PFAS because they drink more water per pound of body weight than most people, which increases their exposure.

 Additional Resources